adobe-research/theseus/README.md

 Download & Install
 ------------------

+Theseus works with Brackets as of Sprint 21.

 Download version 0.1: https://s3.amazonaws.com/alltom/theseus/theseus-0.1.0.zip (1.7 MB)

 Copy the `brackets-theseus` directory into your extnesions folder (`Help > Show Extensions Folder` in Brackets).